 |X Software to Measure Success||$3,000/month|

 Use this example to break down the cost of your project appropriately.
 Remember that no cost is too little or too big to add to the table.
-You can only quote an approximate figure if you’ve done thorough research into the market.
+You can only quote an approximate figure if you’ve thoroughly researched the market.
 Asking to tame the budget in the future can shatter your client’s trust in you, so it’s best to take your time while drafting the budget.

 - Write a Strong Closing Paragraph!